CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration.md

 The default definition for the data model macros is summariesonly=**false**.
 User can change to summariesonly=**true** if don't want to search non-accelarated data (**Cyences Settings > Cyences App Configuration > Macro Setup > Data-model**).

 ## **Products Setup (Data Source Macros)**
+Users can use Products Setup page to customize the dashboards they want to see/hide and the alerts they want to enable/disable.

+The Products Setup page allows you to see if the data-source configuration (index macro) is accurate and if your Splunk environment has data for it or not and modify the configuration if required

-Navigate to **Cyences Settings > Cyences App Configuration > Products Setup** where you can view and update several macro definitions.
+Navigate to **Cyences Settings > Cyences App Configuration** and **Products Setup** section where you can view and update several macro definitions.
 Verify that the macro definitions match the data source (index) used in your Splunk environment.

 ![alt]({{ site.baseurl }}/assets/data_source_macros.png)